 Treatment for Ischemic stroke focuses on restoring blood flow to the brain by dissolving existing blood clots.
 This can be done with medications administered intravenously within approximately 4-5 hours of the onset of the stroke.
 Microcatheters can also be used to administer medications directly to the blocked artery or to mechanically break apart the clot.

 Treatment for Hemorrhagic stroke focuses on both controlling bleeding and reducing pressure in the brain.
 Different medications can be given to counteract the effects of blood thinners or lower intracranial pressure and prevent vasospasm and seizure.
 Most intracerebral hemorrhages are caused by high blood pressure.
 Treatment involves controlling the blood pressure and in some cases invasive surgery to remove the blood clot from the brain.
-Intracerebral hemorrhage from other causes such as ruptured aneurysms and arteriovenous malformations involves treatment of the offending pathology and may involve surgical clipping of the aneurysm or surgical removal of the arteriovenous malformation.
-Endovascular coiling is another method by which aneurysms and arteriovenous malformations can be treated through a minimally invasive approach.
+Intracerebral hemorrhage from other causes such as ruptured aneurysms and arteriovenous malformations involves treatment of the offending pathology.

 Preclinical research is exploring the ability of focused ultrasound to dissolve blood clots by directing ultrasound energy to cause vibrations that can either break the clot apart directly or make it more susceptible to the effects of thrombolytic agents.
 Researchers have shown the feasibility of treating both ischemic and hemorrhagic stroke as well as inducing reperfusion of occluded blood vessels in other organs of the body.
 More work is needed to optimize the parameters of focused ultrasound before research can reach the clinic.